Raspberry Pi Hat powered by two PCM5100 DACs paired with TPA3110 D-class amp

 Sure, compared to the ESP32 platform it is not as lightweight.
 It requires more power, it takes some time to boot.
 But when it comes to rapid development, there is nothing like the Raspberry Pi.

-Raspberry Pi HiFi-Amped uses the legendary PCM5100 series DAC with supreme audio quality.
+Amped Raspberry Pi uses the legendary PCM5100 series DAC with supreme audio quality.
 It feeds its output to the TPA3110 D-class amp with both great sound and unbelievable power efficiency.
 You can use it with either small or large speakers directly plugged into the Hat.
 The hat will require an external power source to drive your speakers properly, but also it will power Pi itself through a power-efficient drop-down regulator, allowing the whole setup to run using a single power source.
+It is absurdly simple to set up, as it uses no extra configuration compared to the PCM5100 DAC itself, so any Raspberry Linux distribution has everything you need.

 I2S CLK | I2S DATA | I2S WS | TPA3110 EN | |